ztenretep/tron_tools/Python/TronGrid/readme.md

 <b>Legal Notice</b>

 <p align="justify">Each URL on this side was checked for there content at the time it was published.
-The author is not responsible for the content of external URLs.</p>
+The author is not responsible for the content of external URLs or for changes of the content of external URLs.</p>